andriustheviking/unreal-notes/unreal-ui.md

 ## Size Box

-Enforces size limits for its child slot.
+Container that enforces size limits for its child slot.

 Can also use as empty spacers, and can automatically *Fill* inside a Horizontal/Vert Box to dynamically and evenly space.

 ## Scale Box

+Container that manages and maintains child proportions when scaled to different sizes

 ## Overlay